You know what it feels like when everything hits you at once, right?

 By following the tips in this article, you’ll be able to overcome it.

-So read on to discover 30 powerful tips to help you stop procrastinating on your homework and other schoolwork.
+So read on to discover 30 powerful tips to help you stop procrastinating on your homework.

 Enter your email in the box below to download the PDF file.